The Sumerians

 And it was tied in very much with this idea of the Sumerians as being at the roots of civilization.

-They potentially could be actually the ancestors, as Leonard Woolley himself would say in print, perhaps even of the Neolithic barrow builders of Wessex.
+that they weren't Semitic, they potentially could be actually the ancestors, as Leonard Woolley Woolley himself would say in print, perhaps even of the Neolithic barrow builders of Wessex.

 There is because the reading of those signs on that cylinder seal is now much better understood.

-I mean, in the decades since the excavations, our understanding of these ancient languages and the way that the cuneiform script worked has, of course, improved dramatically.
+I mean in the decades since the excavations, our understanding of these ancient languages, the way that the cuneiform script worked, has of course improved dramatically.

 See, that's an interesting twist in the whole story.